ErenratZeng/Android-Development-COMP6442/items/report.md

    - The reason of fixed container width is to eliminate extra spaces with *wrap_content(0dp)* in Recycle View.

 2. *Bug 2:*
+   - The circle menu button icon may remain small size after return to this activity from chat activity sometime.
+   - It's only a UI bug, might be caused by conflict between android SDK and OpenGL.
+It won't cause further problem.
 3. ...

 <br> <hr>